motorcycle Prototype in action

 On first use of the system, the user is forced to change the pass code on the remote device.
 This results in the default ‘0000’ password being revoked.
 Users are prompted to type the pass code in twice to ensure the passwords match (once set the same pass code will be needed to repair the device).

 I designed the PCB hardware to ensure that diversity is present on critical circuitry.
 You could look at this system as ‘Self-Healing’.
 Smart component checking methods have been used to check that safety critical components are functioning correctly.
-If a safety critical component fails, the system will use the ‘backup’ component to allowing the system to run smoothly.
+If a safety critical component fails, the system will default to the ‘backup’ component allowing the system to run smoothly.
 All fault information is relayed to the end-user via the android device, this enables the user to address any problems that are present.

 -Pair to the control unit Bluetooth device.

 -Rename the remote unit Bluetooth device.